Hip vs. Gable Roof: What are Their Differences?Published on Thursday September 10, 2020

-- Front gable roof: this is a common design for Colonial-style homes where the front of the house is actually the gable.
-In this type of roof, typically the front door typically under the gable, offering an inviting focal point to the front of the home.
+A front gable roof is a pretty common design for Colonial-style homes where the front of the house is actually the gable.
+In this type of roof, typically the front door of the home goes under the gable, offering an inviting focal point to the front of the home.

-- Cross-gable roof: this roof consists of two or more lines of gable roof intersecting at an angle, usually seen in homes with different wings or an attached garage.
+A cross-gable roof consists of two or more lines of gable roof intersecting at an angle.
+This roofing style is usually seen in homes with different wings of the home, or even an attached garage.
 All the separate sections (or wings) of the home are roofed by their own section of gable roofing.

-- Dutch gable roof: this is a mix of a gable roof and a hip roof, complicating the gable versus hip roof discussion.
-In a dutch gable roof, the gable is placed on top of the hip roof, allowing more space in a loft.
+A dutch gable roof is a mix of a gable roof and a hip roof, complicating the gable versus hip roof discussion.
+In a dutch gable roof, the gable is placed on top of the hip roof, allowing more space in a loft or attic space.

 What’s Your Preferred Roofing Style?

 With our SELECT ShingleMaster™ roof replacement accreditation, a distinction given to only one percent of roofers in the United States, the roofing experts at Long Roofing can tackle whatever roofing style fits your home.
 Visit Long online or call us at 844-602-LONG to request an estimate and get a free in-home consultation.